Rebecca Gerdes

 Overview

-Rebecca is PhD candidate in Classics concentrating in Classical Archaeology.
-She holds a B.A. in Classics and Chemistry (Smith College, 2015), and an M.Sc. in Archaeological Science (University of Oxford, 2016).
-Her work focuses on integrating archaeological and chemical approaches to reconstructing ancient food practices.
-In her dissertation research, she is developing new methods for analyzing food residues in ceramics that are specific to the environment of the ancient Mediterranean.
-She is a member of two excavations in Cyprus, the Kalavasos and Maroni Built Environments Project and the Yeronisos Island Expedition.
-Rebecca is an executive board member and the former president of the Archaeological Science Group at Cornell and a member of Diversitas and the CIAMS Anticolonialism and Antiracism Interest Group, and is involved in archaeology and STEM outreach.
-She’s happy to talk about her experiences in any of these areas.
+Rebecca began the Classical Archaeology track in 2016.
+She holds a B.A. in Classics and Chemistry (Smith College ’15), and an M.Sc. in Archaeological Science (U. of Oxford ’16).
+Her work focuses on integrating archaeological and chemical approaches to study ancient food practices.
+In her dissertation research, she is developing new methods for analyzing food residues in ceramics that account for effects from the ancient Mediterranean environment, and new ways of interpreting organic residues to make the results more accessible and to better integrate them into archaeological results.
+She works with excavations in Cyprus (Kalavasos and Maroni Built Environments Project and the Yeronisos Island Expedition) and Greece (Lyktos Archaeological Project).
+Rebecca is a co-founder of the Archaeological Science Group at Cornell and a founding member of the CIAMS Anticolonialism and Antiracism Interest Group, and served as the Assistant Director of the Cornell Institute of Archaeology and Material Studies in 2021-22.
+Rebecca also enjoys doing outreach in archaeology and STEM for middle and high school students.
+She is happy to talk about her experiences in any of these areas.

 Top